Annual Rx checkup

 Now let’s talk about what you actually get out of Medicare!

 You might be thinking, “Well Parts A and B are all I need!
 What else could I possibly need other than doctors and hospitalization?”
-Well unfortunately for you, what Parts A and B cover is a portion of your costs.
-By only enrolling in Original Medicare, you are leaving yourself exposed to huge financial risk.
+Well unfortunately for you, the services Parts A and B cover are only a portion of your medical costs.
+By only enrolling in Original Medicare and not enhancing your Medicare coverage, you are leaving yourself exposed to huge financial risk.

 What do Medicare Part A & Part B Cover?